NVIDIA-RTX/RTXTS-TTM/README.md

-# RTX Texture Streaming
+# Tiled Texture Manager Library

-The RTX Texture Streaming (RTXTS) library is designed to manage and orchestrate tile allocation and streaming for sparse textures.
+The Tiled Texture Manager (TTM) library is designed to manage and orchestrate tile allocation and streaming for sparse textures.
 Library functionality is tightly coupled with the Direct3D 12 concepts of [Tiled Resources](https://learn.microsoft.com/en-us/windows/win32/api/d3d12/ne-d3d12-d3d12_tiled_resources_tier) and [Sampler Feedback](https://microsoft.github.io/DirectX-Specs/d3d/SamplerFeedback.html).
 Tiled resources can be much more memory-efficient compared than regular textures as their memory usage can be managed with a finer granularity.
 This selective residency reduces memory usage and may enhance performance, particularly in cases involving ultra-high-resolution textures in dense scenes.

 ## Key Features and Benefits